-Be a good role model.
 If the rule is "No swearing in the house" and you curse like a sailor, you're giving your teen a free pass to do the same.
-The best way to encourage positive teen behaviors is to model them yourself.
+The best way to encourage positive teen behaviors is to walk the talk yourself.

 Know that no matter how well you prepare your kids, they're going to make some mistakes.
 The important thing is to show them how to learn from those mistakes.